Mental Health related deaths

 2023-0446 13 Nov 2023 Mid Kent and Medway

-Concerns summary A vulnerable adult with chronic mental ill health was "lost in the system" due to inadequate follow-up, delayed access to services, and lack of proactive support.
+Concerns summary (AI summary) A vulnerable adult with chronic mental ill health was "lost in the system" due to inadequate follow-up, delayed access to services, and lack of proactive support.
 Staffing shortages and poor family engagement further jeopardized care.

 Mark McKessy